 For departments we recommend:

 - Facebook: 2–3 times/week

-By engaging in the most recognized or channel-promoted hashtags, you will gain traction on your channels and gain followers/subscribers.
+By engaging in the most recognized or channel-promoted hashtags, you can gain traction on your channels and gain followers and subscribers.

 What does success look like?

 If you have had a social media page for over a year and have a low number of likes or haven’t posted at least 8 times a month, you should consider deleting these accounts.
 Dead or inactive accounts reflect negatively on VCUarts.
 Social media is a 24-hour resource, so you must be ready to provide content to your audience regularly.

 – If you would like to delete your account, please contact the Communications Office for assistance.
 All content must be archived, as per VCU policy.

 Because the main VCUarts accounts have a wider reach, we can help your Department get their message out.
 Please email any content that you’d like us to share to <firstname.lastname@example.org>.

 Monitoring your channels